Lamictal and Stevens Johnson Syndrome: Causation and Risk Assessment

 Frequently Asked Questions

-Yes, lamotrigine is a recognized cause of Stevens-Johnson syndrome (SJS), a severe and potentially life-threatening mucocutaneous reaction.
-Evidence from systematic reviews, case reports, and FDA labeling confirms this association (https://pubmed.ncbi.nlm.nih.gov/41843406/).
-The risk is highest in the initial weeks of therapy, especially when lamotrigine is combined with valproic acid or titrated rapidly.
+Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson syndrome (SJS), a severe mucocutaneous reaction.
+Evidence from systematic reviews and case reports confirms this association (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 What are the early warning signs of SJS from Lamictal?